Lourdes Perez Camacho: Personal life

 Camacho's husband was Carlos Camacho, a dentist, politician, last appointed Governor of Guam, and first elected Governor of Guam.
 They have seven children.
 Camacho's son Felix Perez Camacho became the 7th Governor of Guam.
 Camacho's only daughter Mary Camacho Torres became a senator in the Guam Legislature.
-Camacho's other children are Carlos, Thomas, Ricardo, Francis, Victor.
+Camacho's other children are Carlos, Thomas, Ricardo, Francis and Victor.

-In September 2021, the Guam Legislatures Resolution No. 167-36 (COR) introduced by Amanda L. Shelton celebrated Camacho's 93rd birthday.
+In September 2021, the Guam Legislatures Resolution No. 167-36 (COR) introduced by Amanda L. Shelton celebrated Camacho's 92nd birthday.